- View the glossary in Spanish

 - All other costs for any services your insurance plan doesn’t cover

-Out-of-Network: The doctors, clinics, health centers and hospitals whose services may cost more or not be covered at all by your health plan.
-(See In-Network Services)
+Out-of-Network: The doctors, clinics, health centers, and hospitals whose services may cost more or not be covered at all by your health plan.
+(See In-Network)

-Out-of-Pocket Limit: The most you will pay with your own money during a health insurance policy period (usually a year).
+Out-of-Pocket Limit/Out-of-Pocket Maximum: The most you will pay with your own money for covered services during a health insurance policy period (usually a year).
 After you reach this limit, your health insurance plan will pay 100% of the allowed costs for services covered by your health plan.

-For example, if your plan’s out-of-pocket limit is $3,000, once you have paid $3,000 of your own money in deductibles, co-pays, and coinsurance (all added together), you won’t have to pay any more health insurance costs in the year.
+For example, if your plan’s out-of-pocket limit is $3,000, once you have paid $3,000 of your own money in deductibles, co-pays, and coinsurance (all added together), you won’t have to pay any more health insurance costs during the plan year.

 Outreach: Finding ways to give information and bring people into services.